Krukov/cashews/Readme.md

 ```

-Transactions in cashews support different mode of "isolation"
+Transactions in cashews support different modes of "isolation"

 - fast (0-7% overhead) - memory based, can't protect of race conditions, but may use for atomicity
 - locked (default - 4-9% overhead) - use kind of shared lock per cache key (in case of redis or disk backend), protect of race conditions